shc0743/totp-client-lite/README.md

 # How to use

 1. Download the code as .zip and expand it
 2. Run the `create_runtime.cmd`.
 By doing this, a runtime environment will be created automatically.
+Reminder: You can also download the `with-runtime.zip` in Releases page so that you don't need to create the runtime manually.
 3. Put your secrets to `secrets.txt`.
 4. Run `app.cmd`.
 5. The TOTP codes will be generated automatically.